ramonsuarez/ramonsuarez.github.io/content/post/guest-post-in-alt1040-fabricantes-de-disposit.md

 >
 > </div>

-<div class="posterous_quote_citation">via [alt1040.com](http://alt1040.com/2010/06/fabricantes-de-dispositivos-android-dejen-de-joder-el-interfaz-de-usuario-carta-abierta#comments)</div>My post [Android handset manufacturers: stop screwing up the interface (open letter)](http://ramonsuarez.com/android-handset-manufacturers-stop-screwing-u) caught the eye of **[Eduardo Arcos](http://eduardo.arcos.me/)**, CEO of **[Hipertextual](http://eduardo.arcos.me/), one of the largest online publication networks in Spanish**, which gets over 7 million unique visitors a month.
+via [alt1040.com](http://alt1040.com/2010/06/fabricantes-de-dispositivos-android-dejen-de-joder-el-interfaz-de-usuario-carta-abierta#comments)</div>My post [Android handset manufacturers: stop screwing up the interface (open letter)](http://ramonsuarez.com/android-handset-manufacturers-stop-screwing-u) caught the eye of **[Eduardo Arcos](http://eduardo.arcos.me/)**, CEO of **[Hipertextual](http://eduardo.arcos.me/), one of the largest online publication networks in Spanish**, which gets over 7 million unique visitors a month.
 He inmediately retweeted the original post and asked if I could send a translation for publication in [Alt1040](http://alt1040.com/).

 As you could imagine, I am honored and happy.
 It feels like when you get your thoughts published in the *letters to the editor* section of traditional newspaper: really good.
 I’m looking forward to the coments by the readers